 Today is a great day for abbreviations, don’t you think?
 Great, let’s go.
-System and Organization Controls (SOC), introduced by the American Institute of Certified Public Accountants (AICPA), is the name of one of the more common compliance requirements that (tech) companies should meet today based on the Trust Services Criteria (TSC).
+The American Institute of Certified Public Accountants (AICPA) introduced the System and Organization Controls (SOC).
+This is the name of one of the more common compliance requirements that (tech) companies should meet today based on the Trust Services Criteria (TSC).
+So what is SOC 2?
 Are you still following?

 SOC 2 is not a prescriptive list of controls, tools or processes.
 Rather, it cites the criteria required to maintain robust information security, allowing each company to adopt the practices and processes relevant to their own objectives and operations.